janstary/vms/README.md

 ./vms -j 2 db.xyz request.excited  ./excited
 ```

-The `single` request instructs ORCA to un the relatively cheap
+The `single` request instructs ORCA to run the relatively cheap
 single point calculations on the molecules.
 This is a test that
 `vms` basicaly works.
 Look into the resulting `./single` directory.